keithalewis/papers/um.md

 Derivatives must have existed since before recorded history.
-The Nobel prize winning breakthrough of Black, Scholes, and Merton was to show how to synthesize derivatives by dynamically trading market instruments based on the borrowing cost instead of trying to estimate the the actual growth rate of the underlying securities used for the hedge.
+The Nobel prize winning breakthrough of Black, Scholes, and Merton was to show how to synthesize derivatives by dynamically trading market instruments based on the borrowing cost used to fund the hedge instead of trying to estimate the the actual growth rate of the underlying securities.

 This short note provides a unified model for valuing, hedging, and understanding the risk of any derivative security.
 It shows how they can be synthesized by trading market instruments and turns the spotlight on what may be the next Nobel prize winning problem: how should you hedge if you can't do it continuously?

 ## Notation